Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M10L02_Build_Business_Process_Flow.md

 25. Select **Status** for **Data Field** and click **Apply**.

-26. Select the Components tab, drag Data Step, and place it below the Assessment Status step.
+26. Select the Components tab, drag Data Step, and place it below the Status step.

 27. Select **Approval Status** for **Data Field** and click **Apply**.